 The Summer Campership Program gives economically disadvantaged children the opportunity to attend EXPO’s exciting camp, where they experience a wide variety of activities such as swimming, soccer, football, baseball, arts and crafts, and a computer lab.
 Weekly field trips take young campers to venues such as the California Science Center, Venice Beach and Disneyland – all places they would likely never experience otherwise.

-Each year, The Friends provides 50-80% camp scholarships to approximately 400 families who cannot afford the weekly $120 fee.
-Despite the assistance, paying the $24-$60 per week for camp is a hardship for many of our families.
-Most can only afford to send their child to one or two weeks of summer camp, leaving their child at home for the remainder of the summer.
+Each year, The Friends provides significant camp scholarships to approximately 600 families who cannot afford the weekly $145 fee.
+Despite our financial assistance, paying the discounted fee of $45 per week for camp is a hardship for many of our families.
+Most can only afford one or two weeks of summer camp, leaving their child at home for the remainder of the summer.
 The number of children we can help is limited by the amount of scholarships we have to give away.
 The Friends has a dire need to increase summer camp scholarships so every child who wants to attend camp has the opportunity.

 Learn to Swim Program